F0lak/dm_open_ref/ref/notes/topdown =Topdown maps.md

 In this form, the `layer` var behaves exactly as you would expect* Icons with a lower layer are drawn beneath icons with a higher layer.
-The only exception is when you use [big icons](/ref/%7Bnotes%7D/big-icons.md) -m which will be drawn above any other icons on the same layer.
+The only exception is when you use [big icons](/ref/%7Bnotes%7D/big-icons.md)  which will be drawn above any other icons on the same layer.
 Also an atom\'s underlays will be drawn behind it unless their layer is changed, and its overlays will draw in front of it unless otherwise stated.